sarahbaker/www.bakertunes.com/about/index.md

 #### 2012

 - *[Celebrate!](https://www.tes.com/teaching-resources/shop/sarahbaker73)*
 	- I established my account on Tes.com this year with a song written specifically for the Queen's diamond jubilee celebrations.
-Since then I have added over 50 resources for use by the teaching community.
+Since then I have added over 50 resources for use by the teaching community which have been viewed and downloaded over 96K times.

 #### 2011